ee-jackson/premature-fruit-drop/code/exploration/2021-06-23_test-temporal-autocorrelation.md

 ![](figures/2021-06-23_test-temporal-autocorrelation/compare-results-1.png)<!-- -->

 Only a very small change in the results!
-Reassuring that it wouldn't change our conclusions if we decided to use the AR(1) covariance structure.
-However, I think that the autocorrelation we see in our model residuals is minimal and we don't need to adjust for it.
+Reassuring that it wouldn’t change our conclusions if we decided to use the AR(1) covariance structure.
+However, I think that the autocorrelation we see in our model residuals is minimal and we don’t need to adjust for it.